zonafets/NTE/README.md

 Task: '',

 /*
-'this' point to the control
+'this' point to the element
+'onKeyUp' means:
-'onKeyUp' link the relative
+"link the relative event"
-event of Task to this function
+to this function
 */

 Add: (Task,onKeyUp) =>
   this.Enabled = (Task == '')

-TodoItem: {
+Item: {
   Description: {

     /*